ocean-tracking-network/otn_field_reporting_standards/_episodes/01-plone.md

 This is a standard subfolder available in all project repository folders.
 This is the location for all tagging and deployment metadata, offloaded data files, and other useful documents.
 For OTN projects, often this folder is organized into `missions` and/or `years` for better coordination.

 Files and folders can be added using the `Add new...` option on the left-hand menu.
+The folder organization is customizable, like Dropbox or similar programs.

 #### Batch Uploading